 This unofficial site offers, with his agreement,

-an overview of the Belgian artist's research.
+a brief overviewn of the Belgian artist's research.

 Séroux